 Here are some common examples of lying in a relationship and

-how it leads to numbness and rejection.
+how it leads to emotional numbness (lack of passion) and rejection.

 I’ll start with three common relationship mistakes:

 1. You over-pursue the person for time, intimacy, and affection by initiating too much contact.
 You know on some level you’re over-pursuing, but you just can’t seem to stop.
-This makes the other person feel suffocated and he struggles to connect to his passion for you.
+This makes the other person feel suffocated and he struggles to connect with his passion for you.

 2. You criticize and complain your partner about his flaws, making him feel inadequate and guilty.
 While your criticisms are usually justified, you don’t realize how much you are hurting your partner, plus you don’t know how to get him to change without complaining.

-3. You are overly dominant and selfish in the relationship, and don’t like to share power.
+3. You are overly dominant and selfish in the relationship and don’t like to share power.
 You get your way on most major issues such as leisure activities, money, vacations, etc. When your partner asks you be more flexible and giving by doing what she wants, you tend to ignore and minimize her requests.

 There is a lot that goes into creating these common errors, and I don’t want to oversimplify — I’ll explain why they happen later on.